-Oleanders are hardy trees suited to the southern United States that once established require very little care and is remarkably drought tolerant.
-They are not only relatively care free, but produce aromatic blossoms in a slew of colors set off by their deep green, large, leathery leaves.
-How about watering an oleander?
-Since they are drought tolerant, how often do you need to water oleander bushes?
+Oleanders are hardy trees suited to the southern United States, that once established require very little care and are remarkably drought-tolerant.
+They are not only relatively carefree but produce aromatic blossoms in a slew of colors set off by their deep green, large, leathery leaves.
+How about watering oleander?
+Since they are drought-tolerant, how often do you need to water oleander bushes?
 Read on to learn more.

 Oleander Watering Requirements

-Oleanders grow anywhere from 6-12 feet tall and wide and some up to 20 feet tall.
+Oleanders grow anywhere from 6-12 feet (2 to 3.5 m.) tall and wide and some up to 20 feet (6 m.) tall.
 They are suited to the west coast, southern states, Florida and Texas.
 As mentioned, they tolerate dry conditions as well as wind and salty or marshy soils.
 They bloom from summer through to fall, punctuating the landscape with their colorful blossoms and heavenly scent.

 Oleander Irrigation Needs

 It is a fallacy that you do not need to be watering your oleander plants.
 It is a simple jump from learning they do not need much water to the idea that you need not be watering oleander.

 The truth is that while they will withstand a lack of water, they certainly aren’t at their best.
 They begin to drop their foliage, leaving the tree with an open canopy.
 This is a signal that they aren’t very happy.
 The great news is that with some adequate irrigation again, they quickly bounce back.

 So how much should you be watering oleander plants?
 They like to be watered as much as you would water your shade trees – deeply every three days.
 To aid in water retention, create a reservoir or dike that is 2-4 inches (5 to 10 cm.) tall around the trunk of the tree.
 Also, if it is especially arid and has been, mist the plant to help stave off defoliation.